epage/epage.github.io/blog/blog/iterating-on-test.md

 running into similar problems as we do with the lack of test generation.

 The counter argument could be made that we just aren't composing things right.
-That is likely the case but we've optimized all of this for the cargo project and it would make the experience worst for the cargo project to make this all generic in the usual fashion.
+That is likely the case but I feel this organic growth is the natural outcome of not having better supporting tools and needing to prioritize our own development.

 Having composable fixtures would go a long way towards making test code more reusable.
 Take for instance [pytest](https://pytest.org/).
 In a previous part of my career, I made a Python API for hardware that interacted with the
 [CAN bus](https://en.wikipedia.org/wiki/CAN_bus).
-This had to be tested at the system level which required having access to hardware.
+This had to be tested at the system level and required access to hardware.
 With pytest, I could specify that a
 [test required a can_in_interface resource](https://github.com/ni/nixnet-python/blob/main/tests/test_session_j1939.py).
 [can_in_interface is a fixture](https://github.com/ni/nixnet-python/blob/main/tests/conftest.py#L30)